GrgoMariani/Layered-HashMap-Cpp/README.md

 ~~I've commented a few methods I didn't use but you could find useful.
 HashMap::print_all() prints all elements of the table and the flags on positions.
 Feel free to uncomment it in 'Block.h' 'and HashMap.h' and use.~~
 You can now use the VERBOSE_DEBUG define flag while compiling.

-The structure could be easily repurposed to read from HardDrive instead of RAM should you have even more elements, or even made with multithread support to get the best out of the speed and memory allocation.
+The structure could be easily re-purposed to read from HardDrive instead of RAM should you have even more elements, or even made with multi-thread support to get the best out of the speed and memory allocation.

 Or both.